alok/pandoc_resume/personal-statement.md

 have the most impact on the world, and AI came out on top, edging out bioengineering.

+Ultimately, I want to build machines that can do mathematics better than humans as a sort of perverse joke.

 I spent my senior year of college taking or auditing courses in reinforcement learning and statistical learning theory.
 I went to the Recurse Center the summer after, and studied and implemented several